saralemus7/GooglePlay-AnalysisProject/04-final-writeup/final-writeup.md

 there is a much more even spread between the number of observations in both categories.
 The top 6 categories are “FAMILY”,“GAME”, “TOOLS”,“MEDICAL”, “LIFESTYLE”, and “FINANCE.”
-These categories represent abouot 4,000, almost 50%, of our observations.
+These categories represent about 4,000, almost 50%, of our observations.

 ##### Size